TypeCellOS/BlockNote/packages/website/docs/docs/quickstart.md

 ## Setting up BlockNote

+Getting started wi
-Getting started with BlockNote is quick and easy.
+th BlockNote is quick and easy.
 All you need to do is install the package and add the React component to your app!

 ### Installing with NPM